Last updated April 2026

 Under the Fourth Amendment and Article I, Section 12 of the Florida Constitution, digital devices receive heightened protection.

 Phone searches after arrest are analyzed under Fourth Amendment search-and-seizure principles.
-For a broader overview, see our guide to Illegal Search and Seizure in Florida.
+For a broader look at these protections,, see our guide to Illegal Search and Seizure in Florida.

 Here’s what the law actually allows — and where officers frequently cross the line.